What is an anti-inflammatory diet?

 - Turmeric

-If you're looking for an anti-inflammatory approach to eating, look no further than The Paleo Diet®.
-The Paleo Diet automatically eliminates these harmful foods and encourages you to eat anti-inflammatory foods.
+If you’re looking for an anti-inflammatory approach to eating, look no further than The Paleo Diet®.
+It automatically eliminates these harmful foods and encourages you to eat anti-inflammatory foods.
 Of course, some foods are better at others for combating inflammation.
-Here are our favorite anti-inflammatory Paleo foods that you can pick up from the produce section!
+Here are our favorite anti-inflammatory fruits and vegetables that you can pick up from the produce section!
 Many of them provide not only a great variety of flavors, but also are anti-carcinogenic and have other health-promoting compounds.
 2, 6

 Broccoli is rich in vitamin C and fiber, and is surprisingly high in protein.
 It is a source of some potent phytochemicals, such as sulforaphane and indole-3-carbinol, which have demonstrated protective effects in models of cancer, neurodegenerative diseases, and other conditions.1, 5, 11 Sautéed with a little garlic (another nutritional powerhouse) in olive oil, and you’ve got a delicious side dish for any Paleo meal.